Canvas entry properties and event properties

 and event_properties

-in Canvas Flow.
-Let’s say we have an action-based Canvas.
-In this scenario, users will enter this Canvas if they perform the custom event “add item to wishlist”.
+, let’s consider this scenario where users will enter an action-based Canvas if they perform the custom event “add item to wishlist”.

 The canvas_entry_properties